Scaling Search Relevance: Augmenting App Store Ranking with LLM-Generated Judgments: Proposed approach

 Our framework supports both large-scale pretrained and specialized fine-tuned in-house models.
 While fine-tuning on existing judgments from human judges allows a model to better internalize our specific ranking rubric, using high-capacity pretrained models remains a viable path.
 By performing this generation offline, we create a force multiplier for human annotation without the latency constraints of real-time LLM reranking.

 To ensure the generated labels align with our human judges, we construct prompts using the same query and app metadata available to them.
 An example prompt is shown in Figure~\ref{fig:prompt}.
-Our approach explores both zero-shot configurations for maximum scalability and few-shot prompting, which incorporates previously rated examples from human judges to guide the model's judgment.
+Our approach explores both zero-shot configurations and few-shot prompting, which incorporates previously rated examples from human judges to guide the model's judgment.
 We also use the judgments they have provided as labels for finetuning.
-These generated labels—whether represented as textual or numeric values— are then integrated into our multi-objective ranker to strengthen the textual relevance objective.
+These generated labels are represented as either string or numeric values and they correspond to ordinal relevance levels matching the rubric used by the human judges.
+They are then integrated into our multi-objective ranker to strengthen the textual relevance objective.